Chatsy

 When we talk about "training" a customer support chatbot, we usually mean one of three things:

 1. Retrieval-Augmented Generation (RAG): Your content is indexed and retrieved when relevant to answer questions.
-The AI model itself isn't modified.
+The AI model itself isn't modified—you're giving it the right context at query time.

 2. Fine-tuning: The AI model weights are adjusted based on your specific data.
-More expensive but can improve domain-specific performance.
+More expensive and complex but can improve domain-specific tone and terminology.

 3. Prompt Engineering: Crafting system prompts that guide the AI's behavior, tone, and knowledge boundaries.